-Food safety has long been seen as the guiding star for the behaviours of food industry staff.
-A high rating from the local health department is often the first greeting that meets a customer at the entrance.
-These signs quickly provide customers with a sense of trust in the establishment–and it is up to the leadership and staff to continue to meet their expectations.
-Safe food handling practices may earn a business a “Great” safety rating, but attention to environmental safety will secure customer trust and loyalty.
+Food safety has long been the north star that guides the behavior of the foodservice industry, and many establishments boast about their high health department ratings with signs posted at the main entrance.
+These signs quickly provide customers with a sense of trust in the establishment–and it is up to the entire team to continue to meet their customers’ expectations.
+Safe food handling practices may earn a business a “Great” safety rating, but attention to environmental safety will also help to secure customer trust and loyalty.

 Cleaning and sanitizing have always gone hand-in-(gloved)hand when it comes to food safety techniques.
-Food handlers know well that food contact surfaces must be cleaned after any usage, before working with a different type of food, and after four hours of continuous use.
-These and other food safety rules are a part of the standard of excellence the hospitality industry has adhered to for decades and their protocols fit into a well-oiled operation.
+Food handlers know well that food contact surfaces must be cleaned after any usage, before working with a different type of food, and after four hours of continuous use.1 These and other food safety rules are a part of the standard of excellence the hospitality industry has adhered to for decades, and their protocols fit into a well-oiled operation.

-Cleaning, disinfecting, and sanitization became front and center to every conversation as the world squared off with sickness, anxiety, and uncertainty.
-While these are essential terms to understand and habits to maintain, Trust20 challenges the food service industry to expand their definition of safety.
+Cleaning, disinfecting, and sanitization became front and center of every conversation as the world squared off with sickness, anxiety, and uncertainty.
+While these are essential terms to understand and habits to maintain, Trust20 challenges the foodservice industry to expand its definition of safety.

-Before the pandemic, a retail food establishment could simply post their passing scores from their last health department inspection and consumers would put faith in that business’ efforts to protect them.
-The expectations of those same consumers have drastically changed and there is a full spectrum of comfort levels across every consumer demographic.
-Although 71% of adults in the US reported to Morning Consult they are comfortable with dining out, 77% of adults feel most comfortable with dining outdoors, rather than inside.
+Before the pandemic, a retail food establishment could simply post their passing scores from their last health department inspection, and consumers would put faith in that business’ efforts to protect them.
+The expectations of those same consumers have drastically changed, and there is a full spectrum of comfort levels across every consumer demographic.

 You know, everyone has a different comfort level.
 I personally like seeing indicators of 'cleanliness' – signs on the table that it's been cleaned, visibly seeing staff clean a table after someone has left, hand sanitizing station, paper towels and trash cans by bathroom doors so you can have the least amount of 'contact'.
 A lot has happened in the last year and I don’t want to see restaurants abandon the visible habits that make me and other guests more at ease.